trymbf/pygameui/docs/components/element.md

 ```

 - `flow`: Moves the element from start_position to end_position over a specified time.
 If loop is True, the animation will repeat.
 - `jump`: Teleports the element from start_position to end_position over a specified time.
 If loop is True, the animation will repeat.
+The ratio parameter controls how much time is spent at each position.

 ### Mouse and Click Events